GETTING STARTED USING ACRYLIC

 Location: Arts Council Room at the Highland Center

 Workshop Summary: This is a beginners course in painting, using acrylics.
 Students will learn what goes into setting up a quality composition, prepping the canvas, and planning their paintings—and other techniques that can be used across various paint mediums.
 It’s a great way to kick off the Artist’s Weekend and get a jump start on planning your painting, or learn some basics if you’ve ever been intimidated by acrylic paints.
-Students will be provided a materials list, with the option to purchase quality materials from the instructor at regular retail cost.
 Contrary to popular belief, many modern artists are creating beautiful archival quality paintings using high quality artist’s acrylics and they are now considered equal or even superior to oil-based paints by galleries and collectors.
 The three hour class will include information on priming a canvas, and carry students through the underpainting process, followed by instruction on how to complete the painting, but leaving the process open-ended should you wish to join the other artists' around the county for the weekend to complete your painting.
 No experience is necessary, and the class is open to adult students of all levels.